 - 103. The Applicant is concerned that unless a stay of proceedings is ordered, certain creditors and other stakeholders may take steps to try and improve their positions in comparison to other creditors, as well as take actions that will deplete the Debtors' assets and jeopardize the conduct of the Going Concern SISP. - 104.
 Accordingly, the Applicant hereby requests a stay of proceedings against each of the Debtors as well as their respective Property (the "Stay of Proceedings"), for an initial ten (10) day period, in order to preserve the status quo during the initial stay period and prevent creditors and others parties from taking any steps to try and better their positions in comparison to other creditors. - 105.
-At the comeback hearing, the Applicant will request an extension of the stay period until April 28, 2025 to allow the Monitor, among other things, to continue implementing the restructuring, and the Going Concern SISP. - 106.
-As explained in the Monitor's Report, on March 20, 2025, one of the Debtors' freight forwarders, the Overseas Express Consolidators (Canada) Inc. ("OEC") informed the Monitor that they would be withholding the release of certain containers until payment in full of all pre-filing arrears. - 107.
-Despite numerous good faith efforts to engage with the OEC in the hopes of resolving the matter on a consensual basis, on March 26, 2025, the Monitor was informed that OEC's final position remained that no containers would be released until all pre-filling arrears had been paid, and this, notwithstanding the Stay of Proceedings.
+At the comeback hearing, the Applicant will request an extension of the stay period until April 30, 2025 to allow the Monitor, among other things, to continue implementing the restructuring, and the Going Concern SISP.